lichess-bot-devs/lichess-bot/README.md

 ## Lichess OAuth
 - Create an account for your bot on [Lichess.org](https://lichess.org/signup).
 - **NOTE: If you have previously played games on an existing account, you will not be able to use it as a bot account.**
-- Once your account has been created and you are logged in, [create a personal OAuth2 token with the "Play games with the bot API" ('bot:play') scope](https://lichess.org/account/oauth/token/create?scopes[]=bot:play&description=lichess-bot) selected and a description added.
+- Once your account has been created and you are logged in, [create a personal OAuth2 token with the "Play games with the bot API" (`bot:play`) scope](https://lichess.org/account/oauth/token/create?scopes[]=bot:play&description=lichess-bot) selected and a description added.
 - A `token` (e.g. `xxxxxxxxxxxxxxxx`) will be displayed.
 Store this in the `config.yml` file as the `token` field.
 You can also set the token in the environment variable `$LICHESS_BOT_TOKEN`.
 - **NOTE: You won't see this token again on Lichess, so do save it.**